Giving with Integrity

 The Guptas live and operate their business, Apex CoVantage, on these principles.
 And the two recently applied this same ideology to the establishment of a $2.5 million endowed fund to create the Gupta Values Scholarship.

-Within a few years, the endowment will annually support a cohort of 20 students pursuing any field of study he or she wishes.
+Within a few years, the endowment will annually support a cohort of 20 students pursuing any field of study they wish.
 The students will have exhibited these values in their lives and demonstrate a continuing commitment to them.
 In addition, the endowment will give each student an experiential learning opportunity off campus.

 “We really wanted to extend our values beyond our company and its employees,” Shashi says.
 “The idea was that, if we can find young people who we could inspire to live out these same values, it would be the perfect way to extend this experiment.”